Covid-19 testing for people without symptoms to be ‘paused’

 Covid-19 testing among NHS and care home staff with no symptoms in England is to be “paused” at the end of August, officials have announced.

-The Department of Health and Social Care has announced said that the decision to stop all “asymptomatic testing” comes as cases of the virus continue to fall.
+The Department of Health and Social Care said the decision to stop all “asymptomatic testing” comes as cases of the virus continue to fall.

 But the Royal College of Nursing (RCN) said nurses “must continue to have access to free testing and high-quality personal protective equipment”.